CO-FOUNDED BY

 * 89% of young people said they are actively taking steps to achieve their aspirations.

-"Young Black Londoners are twice as likely to be unemployed as their white counterparts"
+"Young Black Londoners are now up to three times more likely to be unemployed than their white peers"

-Since 2020, we’ve listened worked closely with our community and mentees to design a unique
+Since 2020, we’ve listened carefully and worked closely with the community and our mentees to design a unique

-Since then, Amani has become an award-winning social entrepreneur, filmmaker, and role model — dedicated to creating opportunities for the next generation to thrive.
+Amani has since become an award-winning social entrepreneur, filmmaker, and role model,

 “Many of our mentees have faced systemic pressures and made poor decisions as a result — but they all deserve a second chance.
 This project is about empowering young people too often written off by society, helping them build self-awareness, hope, and confidence before connecting them to further opportunities and support.
 Someone did that for me at 16 — now I’m paying it forward.”